NOTE: for the full, updated article, please go here. This is an abbreviated (and non-updated version).

 So if color theory doesn’t provide a solid basis for color in UI design, what does?

 Let me throw an opinion at ya’: color modifications.
-It’s the tweaking of color that counts, not the picking of them from the color theory hat.
+It’s the tweaking of color that counts.

 Or, said another way: The fundamental skill of coloring interface designs is being able to modify one base color into many different variations.